davijit868/Machine-Learning/README.md

-# Text Classification
+# Machine Learning

-This repository contains different approaches to solve text classification/categorozation.
+This repository contains machine learning problems I solved in verious challenges as part of my learning journey.